-Freshers fortnight at Derby is full of clubs.
+Freshers Fortnight is full of clubs.
 Clubs.
 And clubs.
 It’s disappointing for someone like me who doesn’t drink.
 Most People don’t seem to mind this.
 They came to get drunk and that is precisely what they will do.

 I’m hoping to hang around more with my classmates and friends, make our own events and be around people I trust who won’t force me to drink even if they are (please don’t let me get freshers flu again, please).

 Update: I haven’t got freshers flu and my flatmate and I get along well, staying in and watching TV together, it is great.

 This one club venue seems to be a popular choice down in Derby.
 So if you are thinking of coming to Derby, want to socialise and have mobility issues, it is worth noting.